paysera/php-style-guide/README.md

 If we declare some class property type as not nullable, after that class object construction it should never be or become null.

-If property is nullable it have to be defined as null in constructor to avoid error.
+If a property is nullable, it has to be defined as null in the constructor to avoid error

 This also applies for typehints in PhpDoc of properties.